ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 Downloading 1.2.8 100% [==========================================================] 96/96 MB
 Successfully set the latest patch distribution '1.2.8' as the active distribution
 ```

+>**Note:** If If the active distribution in your environment is `slp3`, it will bump to the next Swan Lake Preview version, which is `slp4` and will update to it.

 ### Pulling a Specific Distribution